byu-magicc/rosplane_lqr_control/README.md

 - Move unchanged ROS packages to a directory that will not be built if you have the normal ROSplane built on your system as well.
 Having ROS packages with the same name can cause issues when running and building.
   - For example, in this repository, the `rosplane_extra`, `rosplane_gcs`, `rosplane_msgs`, `rosplane_sim` and `rosplane_tuning` ROS packages (folders) have been moved to the `.unchanged` directory.
 - Rename the modified package for clarity and to avoid aforementioned build issues.
-This is done in the `CMakeLists.txt`.
+This is done in the `CMakeLists.txt` and in the `packages.xml`.
 - For additional clarity archive or remove the unchanged/unused files within the modified ROSplane package.
 This will help when bugs inevitably arise.
 You can know if the issue originates in the original repository or is due to your changes.

 [![ROS2 CI](https://github.com/rosflight/rosplane/actions/workflows/ros2-ci.yml/badge.svg)](https://github.com/rosflight/rosplane/actions/workflows/ros2-ci.yml)